 Letters of Recommendation

-Writing letters of recommendation, at the moment exclusively for students, is a new responsibility for me, and it is one of the central duties of my profession.
+Writing letters of recommendation is a relatively new responsibility for me, and it is one of the central duties of my profession.
 When requesting a letter of recommendation from me, please consider the fact that unlike more senior mathematicians who have done this hundreds of times, I am new to this game, and, following Ravi's advice, it is in your best interest to make my job as easy as possible.

 - Contact me via email to request a letter of recommendation at least 5 weeks in advance of your first deadline.

 - Shortly after this, we will meet, either in person or over phone, to discuss if I am a good choice for you.
 If I feel that I am not able to write a strong or compelling letter, I will tell you as much.
 This reinforces the 5 week deadline above - you will want to have ample time to find a replacement.

 - If I agree to write a letter please send all supporting documents and a list of programs/jobs where you will apply with deadlines (I used a two column list to do this as an undergraduate) one month before the deadline.
 Please also give me a heads up about non-standard letter procedures, such as having to send things via physical mail or special websites.

 - In a single PDF file, please send me the following documents and answers to the questions.